The Schur-Horn theorem for operators with three point spectrum: Outer eigenvalue with finite multiplicity

 Lastly, $\tilde{d}_{i}=d_{i}$ for all $i\in J_{3}$, and thus

 However,

 This implies that $\{\tilde{d}_{i}\}_{i\in I}$ satisfies the conditions of Case 1, and thus there is an operator $\tilde{E}$ with the desired eigenvalues and multiplicities and diagonal $\{\tilde{d}_{i}\}_{i\in I}$.
-By the second part of Lemma \ref{ops}, there is an operator $E$, unitarily equivalent to $\tilde{E}$ with diagonal $\{d_{i}\}_{i\in I}$.
+By Lemma \ref{ops} (ii), there is an operator $E$, unitarily equivalent to $\tilde{E}$, with diagonal $\{d_{i}\}_{i\in I}$.
 This completes the proof of this case and the proof of the theorem. \end{proof}